chickensoft-games/LogicBlocks/README.md

 You can mock a logic block, its bindings, and its context.
 Additionally, a `StateTester` and `StateTesterAsync` class is provided to allow you to manually trigger state enter and exit callbacks.

 - Mocking the context allows states to be tested in isolation.
-- Mocking the logic block itself and its bindings allows you to simulate a logic block's behavior so that objects using a logic block can be tested in isolation (i.e., unit tests).
+- Mocking the logic block itself and its bindings allows you to simulate a logic block's behavior so that objects using a logic block can be tested in isolation.

 #### Testing LogicBlock Consumers